hariexe/Personal-Cloud/README.md

 # Personal-Cloud

-Please change to Master branches
+Please change from Main to Master branches